-Fashion and Interior DesignGrade 9-122nd Semester1 creditIndependent work habits and individual/group project construction are emphasized in this class designed to introduce students to basic concepts of Fashion and Interior Design.
+Fashion and Interior Design

+Independent work habits and individual/group project construction are emphasized in this class designed to introduce students to basic concepts of Fashion and Interior Design.
 Students will learn basic clothing construction techniques and the characteristics of fabric and fiber to make wardrobe decisions.
 Interior Design units include styles of homes, architecture, floor plans, furniture arrangements, construction, and furnishings.
 Students will study the elements and principles of design and apply this knowledge to create room plans, a house plan and fashion projects.
-Field trips will be taken to expand subject matter covered in class.1
+Field trips will be taken to expand subject matter covered in class.